 Applications need to include a budget calculation according to the budget template.

-- Teams that need support in a specific aspect of the investigation can request a mentor.
+- Successful applicants who need support in a specific aspect of the investigation can request a mentor.
 The mentor is assigned by Journalismfund.eu from its pool of mentors (consisting of experienced investigative journalists from different continents), in consultation with the team.